ruggeri/tech-notes/algos/art-of-multiprocessor.md

 are machines on a network, since for local use you will be eventually limited by CPU parallelization.

-For performance reasons, yhey want to avoid taking locks on the buckets array, so they will use lock-free CAS operations.
+For performance reasons, they want to avoid taking locks on the buckets array, so they will use lock-free CAS operations.
 Basically, someone is going to do a CAS to claim the job of resizing the hash map.
 When they do, they are going to stop everyone accessing it.
 They will wait for